baldurk/renderdoc/docs/getting_started/features.rst

     * Displays scene left-to-right in time, event hierarchy top-to-bottom.
     * *Not* scaled based on time of each drawcall
     * Individual draw events are shown as dots when the tree is full expanded.
-    * The currently selected resource in the texture viewer is highlighted below individual drawcalls visible that use it - e.g. red for 'used for read', green for 'used for write'
+    * The currently selected resource in the texture viewer is highlighted below individual drawcalls visible that use it - e.g. orange for 'used for read', pale blue for 'used for write'

 * Flexible resource inspector.